Is Madrid safe and what look out for?

 Puerta del Sol and its surrounding areas are definitely the places Madrid newbies need to visit, so why not stay here?

-Hotels such as Room Mate Alba are perfect for a romantic weekend and also the perfect spot for backpackers or Grand Tour-style vacations.
+Hotels such as Room Mate Alba are perfect for a romantic weekend and also the perfect spot for backpackers or Grand Tour-style holidays.

 Malasaña

-This is a neighborhood with huge local gravitas.
-From the heart of the Madrid ‘La Movida’ countercultural movement to the trendy neighborhood, it is today.
+This is a neighbourhood with huge local gravitas.
+From the heart of the Madrid ‘La Movida’ countercultural movement to the trendy neighbourhood, it is today.

-Malasaña has seen some huge changes in the last century that has shaped its look today.
+Malasaña has seen some massive changes in the last century that have shaped its look today.

 There are some incredible eateries and chic shops alongside traditional bars and markets.
-It’s central location makes iit one of the top areas in town for nightlife.
+Its central location makes it one of the top areas in town for nightlife.

-We recommend getting on one of these special private tours that will usually give you a deeper insight into the complexity of this cool neighborhood.
+I recommend getting on one of these special private tours that will usually give you a more in-depth insight into the complexity of this cool neighbourhood.

 Chamberí